lacework/go-sdk/cli/docs/lacework_configure.md

 download the generated API key file.

 Use the flag --json_file to preload the downloaded API key file.
+Use the flag --txt_file to preload the downloaded API key file from the FortiCloud portal.

 If this command is run with no flags, the Lacework CLI will store all settings under the default profile.
 The information in the default profile